Blog

 1. Purpose Orientation

-AI agents excel at specific, well-defined tasks within predetermined boundaries.
-They are purpose-built tools optimized for particular functions.
+AI agents are built for specific, well-defined tasks.
 A customer service chatbot answers queries.
 A recommendation engine suggests products.
 A scheduling assistant books meetings.
-Each agent has a narrow mandate, executing assigned tasks without questioning whether those tasks serve broader objectives.
+Each operates within a narrow mandate and measures success by task completion, not broader outcomes.

 2. Autonomy Level

-AI agents require explicit activation and direction for every action.
-They await commands, execute prescribed responses, and return to dormancy.
-Even sophisticated agents like GPT-based chatbots remain fundamentally reactive, requiring prompts to engage.
-They cannot independently identify opportunities, initiate interactions, or decide when their capabilities might be valuable.
+AI agents require explicit activation for every action.
+They wait for commands, execute prescribed responses, and return to dormancy.
+Even sophisticated agents remain fundamentally reactive.
+They cannot independently identify opportunities or decide when to act.

 3. Adaptability

-Agentic AI adapts strategies based on context, learning, and changing objectives.
-It recognizes when approaches aren't working and tries alternatives.
+Agentic AI recognises when an approach is not working and tries alternatives.
 It adjusts to new environments, incorporates new information, and evolves strategies based on experience.
-This flexibility enables resilience and continuous improvement.

 4. Scope of Execution

-Agentic AI operates across domains, orchestrating multiple systems and contexts to achieve objectives.
-It doesn't respect artificial boundaries between applications, departments, or processes.
-If achieving its goal requires coordinating between CRM, ERP, and communication systems, it does so seamlessly.
+Agentic AI operates across domains, orchestrating multiple systems to achieve objectives.
+If reaching a goal requires coordinating between a CRM, an ERP, and a communication tool, it does so without treating the boundaries between those systems as constraints.

 5. Human Dependence

-AI agents require continuous human supervision, from initial activation through result interpretation.
-Humans must monitor performance, handle exceptions, and make strategic decisions.
-The agent is a tool that amplifies human capability but cannot replace human judgment.
+AI agents require continuous human supervision from initial activation through result interpretation.
+Humans must monitor performance, handle exceptions, and make strategic decisions at every stage.
+As agent deployments scale, the human management burden scales with them.

 6. Intelligence Depth

-Most AI agents operate with shallow intelligence, applying rules, patterns, or simple learning algorithms.
-They excel at pattern matching and response generation but lack deep understanding or reasoning capability.
-A chatbot might generate grammatically perfect responses without understanding their meaning.
+Most AI agents apply rules, patterns, or simple learning algorithms.
+They excel at pattern matching and response generation but lack deep reasoning capability.
+They can produce a grammatically correct response without understanding its meaning.

 7. Interaction Style